Billboard Year-End Hot 100 singles of 1989

+"Look Away" by Chicago was the number one song of 1989.

 "Straight Up" and "Cold Hearted" from Paula Abdul's (pictured) debut studio album Forever Your Girl appeared at numbers four and six on the year-end list, while its title track charted at number 30.

 German duo Milli Vanilli (pictured, left and right) had four songs in the top 30 of the chart from their studio album Girl You Know It's True: its title track, "Girl I'm Gonna Miss You", "Blame It on the Rain", and "Baby Don't Forget My Number".
 They are tied with New Kids on the Block for the second most songs on the chart.
 Bobby Brown has the most with 5.

 Three songs by Madonna (pictured) from her album Like a Prayer, including its title track, appeared on the chart.

 This is a list of Billboard magazine's Top Hot 100 songs of 1989.